-Benfica v Bayern Munich
+Bayern thrash Benfica with late show

-First Half ends, Benfica 0, FC Bayern München 0.
+Match ends, Benfica 0, FC Bayern München 4.

+Bayern Munich scored four goals in the final 20 minutes to beat Benfica and move five points clear at the top of their Champions League group.

+Leroy Sane got two of the goals, opening the scoring with a brilliant free-kick before firing home a fourth.

 Line-ups